alin19xx/UIKit-MVVM-Coordinator-Clean-Architecture/README.md

 ## 🚧 To Do:
 - Add error handling properly
 - Add proper **unit tests** to ensure code reliability.
-- Refactor **pagination logic** for better readability and caching.
 - Improve **data caching** strategies for better performance.
 - Add more **UI-specific logs** to track user interactions.
 - Enhance **map views** with better visuals and interactivity.